Visualizing Coding Agent ROI: Designing a Cross-Agent Dashboard

 }

 }Three design points.
-First, agent-specific fields go into a metadata object while common fields enable filtering and aggregation.
-In the JSON above, metrics holds fields common to all agents, while metadata holds agent-specific data — for Claude Code, the CLI command and tool call history; for Cursor, the completion trigger context; for Kiro, the associated Spec ID.
-Second, include a branch field to enable PR attribution later.
-Third, unify event_type — this is the hardest part.
-Cursor's tab completion and Copilot's inline completion are similar, but Claude Code's autonomous file editing is fundamentally different.
+First, agent-specific fields go into metadata while common metrics fields enable filtering and aggregation — Claude Code stores CLI commands and tool call history, Cursor stores completion trigger context, Kiro stores the associated Spec ID.
+Second, the branch field enables PR attribution later.
+Third, unify event_type: Cursor's tab completion and Copilot's inline completion are similar, but Claude Code's autonomous file editing is fundamentally different.
 A practical classification: completion for inline suggestions, chat for conversational interactions, autonomous for agent-driven execution.

 Collection Methods — and What's Actually Available